Pelsoft/webpacksample/README.md

         }
     }
 ```

-# Deployd
+## Deployd

-1 run --> npm run build script
+- Create the release (runscript) --> npm run build
-2 webpack will generate dist folder with the transpiled main.js
+- webpack will generate dist folder with the transpiled main.js bundle.js or the name you spesify in webpack output
-3 copy dist folder in production with package.json file in root dir.
+- copy dist folder in production with package.json file in root dir.
 Not inside dist folder
-4 Posisionated in package.json file path directory, you can run either
+- Posisionated in package.json file path directory, you can run either

     node dist/main.js
         or simply
     npm start

 ## What do we need in build root folder